okfn/opendatahandbook/guide/en/how-to-open-up-data/index.md

 ## Make Data Available (Technical Openness)

 [Open data](/glossary/en/terms/open-data/) needs to be technically open as well as legally open.
-Specifically, the data needs to be available in bulk in a {term:machine-readable} format.
+Specifically, the data needs to be available in bulk in a [machine-readable](/glossary/en/terms/machine-readable/) format.

 **Available**